stcpaybh/stcpay-checkout-android-sdk/README.md

 | data | String which you want to encrypt | String| Yes | Should be non-null |

 ### How to create data
-You will create a data string as follow, merchant ID and stc pay transaction ID separated by dash(-):
+You will create a data string as follow, merchant ID and external transaction ID separated by dash(-):
 "<merchant-id>-<external-transaction-id>"
 e.g. Your merchant ID is **1234** & Transaction ID is **5678**, then the data string will be: **"1234-5678"**